securitytheatre/just-go-phishing/README.md

 `just-go-phishing` is a Python tool to simplify the setup of phishing infrastructure using Docker containers.

 ### Instructions
-[Install Docker for your operating system](https://docs.docker.com/engine/install/). `just-go-phishing` has been tested exclusively on Linux.
+[Install Docker for your operating system](https://docs.docker.com/engine/install/).
 Install dependencies with the following commands:

 ```bash
 $ python3 -m venv .venv